BLOG

 • Reduced days in accounts receivable - A fully automated coding process increases efficiency and accelerates payment cycles.

 • Optimized audit process - Detailed audit trails provide full rationale behind the code assignment.
-Audit reports automatically generate thereby providing on-demand chart review capabilities.
+Audit reports automatically generate, thereby providing on-demand chart review capabilities.

 • Reduced denial rates - High accuracy rates minimize the volume of denials and rejections previously associated with coding errors.